palbp/sempre_a_codar/README.md

 Repository for the artifacts created while streaming for my channel [on Twitch](https://www.twitch.tv/paulo_pereira), where I share subjects related to software development.

 Some of the iniciatives I have planned include teaching programming to novices and streaming while coding some simple retro games, like Snake and Robots.
 Most of the coding will be done using Kotlin.
-The programs that are writtem will run in severall environments: in Android devices, in the browser, and on the JVM.
+The programs that are written will run in severall environments: in Android devices, in the browser, and on the JVM.

 ## Contents
 * [Series](./Series) - the video series index